marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The number of steps determines to how many position the slider can be moved.
 In the example, 20 steps between 0 and 10 mean that each step increase by 0.5.

 default
 	The default value is pre-marked at the start.
-If no default is set, the slider is positioned in the middle of the bar.
+If no default is set, the slider is positioned in the middle of the slider.

 required
 	This determines whether input is mandatory.
 In this case, participants cannot proceed making a choice.